saucelabs-training/automation-best-practices/README.md

 💡 this is a tip
 🏋️‍♀️ this is an exercise for you to do
-❓ this is a question for us to think and talk about
+❓ this is a question for us to think and talk about.
+Try not to scroll beyond this question before we discuss